 Because although Clinique – now one of the world’s best-known and best-loved skincare brands – launched into the beauty world with that famous ‘3-Step’ programme (including, of course, Dramatically Different Moisturizing Lotion), fragrance has been its heart since the launch of Aromatics Elixir, in the 1970s.

-But first, how Clinique began.
-In 1967, American Vogue magazine published an article called ‘Can Great Skin Be Created?’, written by beauty editor Carol Phillips, with dermatologist Dr. Norman Orentreich, looking at the importance of a skincare regime.
-(It might seem second nature, now, but back then women’s beauty rituals were quite different – and a lot more basic.
+But first, let’s rewind to how Clinique began.
+In 1967, American Vogue published an article called ‘Can Great Skin Be Created?’, written by beauty editor Carol Phillips, with dermatologist Dr. Norman Orentreich, looking at the importance of a skincare regime.
+It might seem second nature, now, but back then women’s beauty rituals were quite different – and a lot more basic.
 And as for skin types?
-Before Clinique, most of us hadn’t a clue..)
+Before Clinique, most of us hadn’t a clue.

 It got off to a stellar start – helped at least a touch by Carol Phillips’s relationship with legendary photographer Irving Penn, who created the iconic advertising campaign for the brand.
 ‘Irving and I were working colleagues for years at Vogue.
 When the time came to advertise Clinique, all I had to do was call my good buddy and he put that wonderful first ad. together – the one with the toothbrush in the glass.’
 (We’re sure you all know it.)

 So the overture has toning and astringent qualities, powered by rose essence, calming chamomile and sandalwood.
-In Aromatics Elixir‘s heart, floral muguet, ylang are joined by jasmine, a classic stimulant.
+In Aromatics Elixir‘s heart, muguet and ylang are joined by jasmine, a classic stimulant.
 But as Aromatics Elixir devotees know, it’s the base which grounds and steadies us, in a frenzied world: seductive, warming elements of patchouli, vetiver, musk and amber.
 It even has a special application technique, to get the best results: sprtiz into the air, and walk into the fragrant cloud.
-No wonder it became thsecret of ‘in-the-know’ perfume-lovers around the world.
+No wonder it became the secret of ‘in-the-know’ perfume-lovers around the world.

-But it was just the start of Clinique‘s fragrant chapter – which always remained incredibly close to the heart of our friend Evelyn Lauder: we never dropped into her office without being offered an anonymous spray of something, to share our thoughts on.
+But it was just the start of Clinique‘s fragrant chapter – which always remained incredibly close to the heart of our late friend Evelyn Lauder.
+(We never dropped into her office without being offered an anonymous spray of something, to share our thoughts on.)

-So since Aromatics Elixir, we’ve been invited to become ‘Happy‘, with that upliftingly-named scent: a multi-layered floral, sparkling with citrus notes of bergamot and ruby red grapefruit, giving way to Morning Dew orchid, boysenberry bush flower and melati mlossom, for a sensual, tropical feel, flowing into equally sensual notes like Hawaiian wedding flower, Chinese golden magnolia, spring mimosa blossoms and white crinum lily.
-And we do like to have a Happy Heart, too, with its own heart pulsing with a wealth of flowers, with hints of warmth.
+So since Aromatics Elixir, we’ve been invited to become ‘Happy‘, with that upliftingly-named scent: a multi-layered floral, sparkling with citrus notes of bergamot and ruby red grapefruit, giving way to Morning Dew orchid, boysenberry bush flower and melati blossom, for a tropical feel, flowing into equally sensual notes of Hawaiian wedding flower, Chinese golden magnolia, spring mimosa blossoms and white crinum lily.
+(There is also the option of Happy for Men, by the way – which sits in the collection alongside the ‘skin Cologne’, Chemistry.)

-In summer 2014, Beyond Rose unfurled in Clinique‘s fragrant collection, created by Alienor Massenet (read more about Alienor here, in our ‘nose’ interview): ‘A velvety rose,’ as she describes it, ‘with an Oriental dry-down.
+Beyond Rose has also now unfurled in Clinique‘s fragrant collection, created by Alienor Massenet (read more about Alienor here, in our ‘nose’ interview): ‘A velvety rose,’ as she describes it, ‘with an Oriental dry-down.
 It’s a very appealing fragrance.
 Once sprayed onto the skin, it creates a second-skin enveloping effect, as if you were surrounded by soft rose petals.’

 We feel a bit calmer just thinking about that.
 No change there, then, when it comes to Clinique…